-Section 240-44 Violations and Penalties
+Section 240-49 Violations and Penalties

-- A. In case any building is erected, constructed, reconstructed, altered, repaired or converted to any building or land use in violation of this Ordinance, the Administrator is authorized and directed to institute any appropriate action to put an end to such violation. - B. Any person or corporation who shall violate any of the provisions of this Ordinance or fail to comply therewith or with any of the requirements thereof or who shall build or alter any building in violation of any detailed statement or plan submitted and approved thereunder, shall be guilty of a misdemeanor and shall be liable to a fine of not more than \$100 or be imprisoned not more than 30 days or both, and each and every day such violation shall continue shall be deemed a separate offense.
-The owner or owners of any building or premises or part thereof where anything in violation of this Ordinance shall be placed or shall exist and any architect, builder, contractor, or agent person or corporation employed in connection therewith and who have assisted in the commission of any such violation shall be guilty of a separate offense and upon conviction thereof, shall be fined as herein before provided.
+- A. In case any building is erected, constructed, reconstructed, altered, repaired or converted to any building or land use in violation of this Ordinance, the Administrator is authorized and directed to institute any appropriate action to put an end to such violation. - B. Any person or corporation who shall violate any of the provisions of this Ordinance or fail to comply therewith or with any of the requirements thereof or who shall build or alter any building in violation of any detailed statement or plan submitted and approved thereunder, shall be guilty of a misdemeanor and shall be liable to a fine of not more than \$100 per offense, and each and every day such violation shall continue shall be deemed a separate offense.
+The owner or owners of any building or premises or part thereof where anything in violation of this Ordinance shall be placed or shall exist and any architect, builder, contractor, or agent person or corporation employed in connection therewith and who have assisted in the commission of any such violation shall be guilty of a separate offense and upon conviction thereof, shall be fined as herein before provided. - C. All citations for violations of this Code shall be in written form and shall indicate that a property owner or other interested party may appeal the citation to the Board of Adjustment within 15 business days of the date the citation was mailed to the property's address and, if different, to the property owner's last known address on file with the town, which mailing shall be by both regular mail and certified mail, return receipt requested.
+If the appeals period expires without the violation being remediated or an appeal being filed, or if an appeal is filed and the Board of Adjustment affirms the citation and the property owner does not remediate the violation within 5 business days of the date of the Board's decision, the Town may impose civil penalties as prescribed herein.
+Pursuant to 25 Del.
+C. § 2901, civil penalties assessed for violations of the Code that are not paid within 30 days may be added to the property tax bill for the property that was the subject of the violation.

-Section 240-45 Establishment of Board of Adjustment
+Section 240-50 Establishment of Board of Adjustment